Looking where to buy gourmet tuyo (dried herring)? You don’t have to. Cooking gourmet tuyo at home is easy and cheaper than buying bottled tuyo.

 - 1 tsp paprika

-1. Remove head and tails and soft part of tuyo
+1. Remove the head and tails and the soft part of tuyo

-2. Fry in little oil and remove scales
+2. Fry in little oil and remove the scales

-4. In sauce pan heat corn and olive oil
+4. In a saucepan heat corn and olive oil

 5. Fry garlic until golden brown